Our t4 site provides an accessible framework for web content.

 - Writing for the web guidelines give details of how to ensure your text and links are accessible.

-- Working with media gives details of how to ensure your images have appropriate 'alt' text, and that your documents are accessible.
+- Adding images gives details of how to ensure your images have appropriate 'alt' text, and that your documents are accessible.

 - Embedding video/audio content covers your responsibility to provide transcripts.